ossf/osv-schema/docs/schema.md

 this opens up the possibility for false negatives, which is why `fixed` is overwhelmingly preferred.
 An [example](#last_affected-vs-fixed-example) is available to illustrate the difference.

+The `fixed` and `limit` events are closely related and involve a similar trade-off for `GIT` ranges.
+(See the [limit example](#Limit-events) for details about how they differ.)  `events` arrays with `fixed` events must include all other cherrypicked fix commits in all branches as separate `fixed` events to avoid *false positive* matches in other branches.
+Conversely, `limit` events restrict the set of vulnerable commits to those reachable from the `limit`, which may result in *false negatives*.
+Where possible, it's strongly recommended to use `fixed` over `limit`.

 There must be at least one `introduced` object in the `events` array.
 While not required, it's also recommended to keep the `events` array sorted according